NewVantaSoft Agent Service: managed AI agents for your business

 Why This Matters Now

-The business impact is measurable:
+The business impact is measurable.

 Datadog's pivot tells the story.
-They went from selling observability tools to selling an "AI Agents Console" that automates incident response.
-Their customers are seeing 70% faster resolution times.
-That's not efficiency—it's a different operating model entirely.
+They moved from selling observability tools to selling an AI Agents Console that automates incident response.
+Customers report 70% faster resolution.
+That is not an efficiency gain.
+It is a different operating model.

 The Risk You're Not Tracking

 The conversation has moved past hallucination.
-The new risk is calibrated trust—the gap between how confident your team is in the AI's output and what the system can actually deliver reliably.
+The new risk is calibrated trust: the gap between how confident your team is in the AI's output and what the system can actually deliver reliably.

 What This Means for Your Next Move